Internet of Trees

 These goals must also be achieved with the help of digital technology.
 The German sustainability strategy literally states: “In view of Agenda 2030, it is important to use technical and scientific progress to address ecological and social challenges.
 Sustainability and digitisation demand or lead to change in society, the economy and lifestyle”.

 The goal of TreeMania is to develop sustainable methods for the cultivation, planting and care of trees and shrubs in urban areas.
 The project will combine these methods with digital elements and artificial intelligence to collect soil, tree and bush health data and compile them into dashboards.
 This product of sustainable landscape and soil management, digital technology and state-of-the-art sensor technology makes this project approach innovative.

 TreeMania has many positive effects: Environmental protection, sustainable urban development (e.g. air quality, temperature balance, fine particulate pollution, groundwater abstraction, biodiversity, flood protection), making the common space more attractive to citizens and contributing to the targeted fulfilment of legal requirements (“from means to purpose rules”).

-The project, which is planned to run for two until three years, is being coordinated by GIQS and carried out with thirteen partners from the German-Dutch border region.
-These include four entrepreneurs: Arnold Co-Innovatie, De Biogeoloog, Detiger and Whysor B.V.; three Dutch municipalities: Maastricht, Nijmegen and Weert; and two German municipalities: Krefeld and Mönchengladbach.
+The project, which is planned to run for two until three years, is being coordinated by GIQS and carried out with twelve partners from the German-Dutch border region.
+These include four entrepreneurs: Arnold Co-Innovatie, De Biogeoloog, Detiger and Whysor B.V.; four Dutch municipalities: Maastricht, Nijmegen, Venray and Weert; and two German municipalities: Krefeld and Mönchengladbach.

 - Funding programme: INTERREG V A